HsinHeng/TaiwanStockCrawler/README.md

 # Taiwan Stock Crawler

-This application is used to fetch the date of tse(上市), otc(上櫃) and taiex and tpex (上市,上櫃大權指數), I will keep implement the new features and performance.
+This application is used to fetch the data of tse(上市), otc(上櫃) and taiex and tpex (上市,上櫃大權指數), I will keep implement the new features and performance.
 Let's Start.

 # Features
 1. High performance crawler, it's only require 1 sec to fetch all stock data. (code are implemented by multi-thread and queue)